UniEmoX: Cross-modal Semantic-Guided Large-Scale Pretraining for Universal Scene Emotion Perception

 \subsection{The Optimization Objectives in the Fine-Tuning Stage}

-During the fine-tuning phase of downstream tasks, we employ mixup\cite{zhang2018mixupempiricalriskminimization} and soft targets\cite{hinton2015distillingknowledgeneuralnetwork} to improve the model's performance with small sample sizes, imbalanced distributions, or noisy data.
-Assuming the predicted value of the sample is $x \in \mathbb{R}^{N \times d}$ and the target label is $y \in \mathbb{R}^{d}$.
-The soft target cross entropy loss $\mathcal{L}_{f}$ can be expressed as follows
+During the fine-tuning phase of downstream tasks, we employ soft targets\cite{hinton2015distillingknowledgeneuralnetwork} to improve the model's performance.
+Assuming the predicted value of the sample is $x \in \mathbb{R}^{N \times d}$, the soft target cross entropy loss $\mathcal{L}_{f}$ can be defined as follows:

+where \( x_n \in \mathbb{R}^d \) is the output logits (un-normalized prediction) for the \(n\)-th sample, \( t_{n,i} \) is the target soft label for the \(n\)-th sample and \(i\)-th class (i.e., the target probability for each class), \( \sigma(x) \) is the softmax function applied to the logits, producing the predicted class probabilities.

+The purpose of this design is to maximize the probability of the correct class while minimizing the probabilities of other classes, enabling the model to learn more accurate classification capabilities.

 { \hrule width \linewidth height 0.4pt }

 \makeatletter \long \@makefntext#1{\parindent 1em \hbox to 1.8em{\hss\@makefnmark} {\fontsize{6}{10}\selectfont#1}} \makeatother